hopearends/hopearends/README.md

 ---

-I am a student at the University of Iowa studying Finance and Data Analytics and Information Systems.
+I am a student at the University of Iowa with and anticpated graducation in May 2025 with a degree in Finance and Data Analytics and Information Systems.

 ---